-There is a widespread belief that the profile of a person’s chin, particularly in men, is associated with success.
-Naturally, there is some interest in this type of operation to enhance such an appearance, particularly for those who have what may be considered “weak” chins.
-It’s a matter of proportion of the chin to the rest of the face, and there are some basic measurements that can be made to inform this kind of augmentation.
+There are some basic measurements that inform this a chin augmentation.
 In a classically proportioned face, three facial zones are generally considered to be equal in length: the hairline to the brow, the brow to just below the nose and just below the nose to the chin.
 There are also proportions within the lower face that need to be considered: from the crease of the lip to the chin as well as the relationship between the chin and the neck.
-These relationships must be adjusted appropriately to provide the desired outcome.
+These relationships must be considered appropriately to provide the desired outcome.

 We need to be sure that the function of the jaw and teeth are normal.
 A very high percentage of patients who ask for chin implants actually have a malocclusion (an imperfect positioning of the teeth when the jaws are closed).
 Eighty-four percent have what’s called a “Class 2 occlusion,” where the jaw itself is too small, not simply the chin.
 This type of patient may need orthodontics to improve the relationship of the teeth and even surgery on the jaw itself to move it forward.
 In some candidates, operations on the jaw should be considered before a chin implant, because a functional problem may require a more surgical solution.
 If a person does have a normal functioning of the upper and lower jaws and a weak chin, then certainly a chin implant is something to be considered.

 Hard silicone is the most frequently used implant material.
 There are several profiles to choose from, the basic difference is their range in size, from small ones that fit right at the chin, to wide implants that enhance the whole jawline.
-A chin implant is a straightforward procedure to perform, either through the mouth or through the skin.
-It’s a relatively short operation that will give the desired result.
+A chin implant is a relatively short procedure to perform, either through the mouth or through the skin.

 Osteotomy (Cutting the Bone)

-With any surgery there’s always a risk of infection and bleeding.
-With chin implants, the biggest risk is malpositioning, or if the implant fails to stay securely in place, both resulting in asymmetry.
-You could have tightening and hardening of scar tissue around the implant.
-The implant could be the wrong shape or size.
+With chin implants, risks include malpositioning, or if the implant fails to stay securely in place.
+Both result in facial asymmetry.
 Also of concern are the many nerves that pass through this area that could be damaged, resulting in permanent numbness, but that is not typical.
 The best way to mitigate these risks is to select a well-qualified and certified plastic surgeon, especially one with cranial-facial training and extensive knowledge and experience with facial anatomy.